Video games in Japan: 2005–2015

 In the Japanese gaming industry, arcades have remained popular through to the present day.
 As of 2009, out of Japan's $20 billion gaming market, $6 billion of that amount is generated from arcades, which represent the largest sector of the Japanese video game market, followed by home console games and mobile games at $3.5 billion and $2 billion, respectively.
 In 2005, arcade ownership and operation accounted for a majority of Namco's for example.
 With considerable withdrawal from the arcade market from companies such as Capcom, Sega became the strongest player in the arcade market with 60% marketshare in 2006.
 Despite the global decline of arcades, Japanese companies hit record revenue for three consecutive years during this period.
 However, due to the country's economic recession, the Japanese arcade industry has also been steadily declining, from ¥702.9 billion (US$8.7 billion) in 2007 to ¥504.3 billion ($6.2 billion) in 2010.
 In 2013, estimation of revenue is ¥470 billion.

 In the 2010s, Japanese RPGs have been experiencing a resurgence on PC, with a significant increase in the number of Japanese RPGs releasing for the Steam platform.
 This began with the 2010 release of doujin/indie game Recettear (2007) for Steam, selling over 500,000 units on the platform.
 This led to many Japanese doujin/indie games releasing on Steam in subsequent years.

 Beyond doujin/indie titles, 2012 was a breakthrough year, with the debut of Nihon Falcom's Ys series on Steam and then the Steam release of From Software's Dark Souls, which sold millions on the platform.
 Other Japanese RPGs were subsequently ported to Steam, such as the previously niche Valkyria Chronicles which became a million-seller on the platform, and other titles that sold hundreds of thousands on Steam, such as the 2014 localization of The Legend of Heroes: Trails in the Sky (2014) and ports of numerous Final Fantasy titles.
 Japanese developers have been increasingly considering Steam as a viable platform for the genre, with many Japanese RPGs available on the platform.

 By 2015, Japan had become the world's fourth largest PC game market, behind only China, the United States, and South Korea.
 The Japanese game development engine RPG Maker has also gained significant popularity on Steam, including hundreds of commercial games.
 Every year, hundreds of games released on Steam are created using RPG Maker, as of 2017.

 In the present day, Japan is the world's largest market for mobile games.
 The Japanese market today is becoming increasingly dominated by mobile games, which generated $5.1 billion in 2013, more than traditional console games in the country.

 Former rivals in the Japanese arcade industry, Konami, Taito, Bandai Namco Entertainment and Sega, are now working together to keep the arcade industry vibrant.
-This is evidenced in the sharing of arcade networks, and venues having games from all major companies rather than only games from their own company.